Acute Gastritis

 Mycobacterium tuberculosis may be diagnosed when acid-fast stain detects the bacilli in a biopsy specimen.

 Syphilis may be diagnosed when the organism is found in the gastric mucosa.
-Endoscopic biopsy, silver impregnation, and fluorescent antibody techniques also can be used.
+Endoscopic biopsy, silver impregnation, and fluorescent antibody techniques can also be used.

 Procedures